This blog post came about organically, and is the culmination of something like 16 years of work, if you can believe that.

 I want to share that list with you, and a bit of why I think it has value.

-About My List (Mild Disclaimer)
+About My Rules for Success (Mild Disclaimer)

 Before anything else, I should just point out that in order to make the list feel more real, I have fleshed out a good portion of the rules to give them context and clarify my meaning.